nmarsollier/viaduct/demoapps/spring-starter/README.md

 ## Requirements

-- Java JDK 21
+- Java JDK 21 is installed
-- JAVA_HOME environment variable
+- JAVA_HOME environment variable or `java` in classpath
-- java in classpath

 ## Quick Start